 Calamity strikes again

 The walk around Big Cedar Lake was unlike any part of the WI Way that I’d seen so far.
-One of the pleasures of the Wisconsin Way is walking through changing landscapes.
+However, one of the pleasures of the Wisconsin Way is walking through changing landscapes.

 As I approached Slinger, my destination for the night, I had to cross the mighty I-41, an interstate freeway.